LucasCABJ/fullstackopen/part0/ej5.md

     server-->>browser: [{ "content": "HTML is easy", "date": "2023-1-1" }, ... ]
     deactivate server

-    Note left of browser: The server returns the json as an array to the JavaScript function that requested it
+    Note left of server: The server returns the json as an array to the JavaScript function that requested it
 ```